F-e-u-e-r/VBot/README.md

 ## Acknowledgements

 - Flask and its extensions
-- Bootstrap for responsive UI
+- Bootstrap for the UI
-- Pandas for data processing
-- Docker for containerization
+- All other open-source libraries used in this project